 The best solutions today can cut this delay down from a week to perhaps a day or even half a day.
 And they have to rely on a patchwork of tools and infrastructure to accomplish this.
 Even after disregarding the cost and complexity of achieving this, the delay is simply too long.

 Trying to apply batch processing to handle streaming analytics can often feel like you are trying to jam a square peg into a round hole.
-And it is no surprise that enterprises often look to Kinetica when conventional solutions reach their breaking point while trying to solve streaming analytical problems that Kinetica can handle in a matter of seconds or minutes.
+And it is no surprise that enterprises often get stuck when conventional solutions reach their breaking point.

 So what is the secret?